yonkahlon/Zenject/README.md

         }
     ```

     Normally, in a case like above where a constructor is being stripped out, we can force-include it by adding the `[Inject]` attribute on the Foo constructor, however this does not work for classes with generic types that include a value type.
-Therefore, the recommended workaround here is to either explicitly reference the constructor similar to what you see in the _AotWorkaround, or avoid using value type generic arguments.
+Therefore, the recommended workarounds here are to either explicitly reference the constructor similar to what you see in the _AotWorkaround, or avoid using value type generic arguments.

 * **<a id="faq-performance"></a>How is performance?**